fakela/documentation/get-started/what-is-mindee.md

 ## Mindee's Products

 - **Off-the-shelf APIs**: With [off-the-shelf APIs](), you don't have to write any code to use our data extraction APIs.
-This can be used only in the browser.
-Each of our off-the-shelf APIs ([Passport OCR API](https://developers.mindee.com/docs/passport-ocr), [Receipt OCR API](https://developers.mindee.com/docs/receipt-ocr), [Invoice OCR API](https://developers.mindee.com/docs/invoice-ocr), etc.) has been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.
+Although, this can be used only in the browser, each of our off-the-shelf APIs ([Passport OCR API](https://developers.mindee.com/docs/passport-ocr), [Receipt OCR API](https://developers.mindee.com/docs/receipt-ocr), [Invoice OCR API](https://developers.mindee.com/docs/invoice-ocr), etc.) has been trained using hundreds of thousands of documents to provide you with the most robust and accurate parsing solution.

 - **API Builder**: [Mindee API Builder](https://mindee.com/lp/ocr-document-learning) is our battle-tested deep learning OCR algorithm that allows users to design and train an API to extract the data they need from any type of document.